stchen1012/redditCloneBackend/README.md

 A few of the challenges that we encountered and how we resolved those issues:

-- Issues relating to the relational mapping of our tables - initially we were setting bidirectional relationships, where the child would be added back to the parent table since we were unaware the Hibernate would automatically handle this for us.
-This led to many errors where the system would believe that there were duplicate values.
+- Issues relating to the relational mapping of our tables in Hibernate - initially we were setting bidirectional relationships, where the child would be added back to the parent table since we were unaware the Hibernate would automatically handle this for us.
+This led to many errors around deleting and adding child entities specifically for comments.

 - Challenges with CORS when integrating the front end with the back end.
 This was resolved by adding a CorsConfigurationSource to the SecurityConfig file.

+- We're new to testing and we were not sure if we were unit testing properly.

 We spent a significant amount of time focused on testing - both writing tests and checking the endpoints to make sure that the functionality was maintained.